karmatosed/theme-resources/index.md

 These are a collection of resources around the changing nature of themes in WordPress.
 This is maintained as part of the project I am exploring at [Ephermeral themes](https://ephemeralthemes.com/)

+Topics that are also going to be included here will be:

+- Full site editing
+- Patterns
+- Templates
+- Design tools
+- ... and more!

 Please create an issue to add to this list of every growing resources.

 ## General learning resources